 3. Document UAE presence for the SRT and for UAE residency under Cabinet Decision No. 85 of 2022.

-4. Plan disposal of investments either before departure (UK CGT applies) or after an absence of at least 5 complete UK tax years (temporary non-residence rules).
+4. Plan disposal of investments either before departure (UK CGT applies) or after a 5-year minimum absence.

 5. Manage UK property portfolio under NRL and CGT for non-residents rules.